jeelabs/esp-link/README.md

 After you have serially flashed the module it will create a wifi access point (AP) with an SSID of the form `ESP_012ABC` where 012ABC is a piece of the module's MAC address.
-Using a laptop, phone, or tablet connect to this SSID and then open a browser pointed at `http://192.168.4.1/`, you should then see the esp-link web site.
+Using a laptop, phone, or tablet connect to this SSID and then open a browser pointed at http://192.168.4.1/, you should then see the esp-link web site.

 Now configure the wifi.
 The desired configuration is for the esp-link to be a station on your local wifi network so you can communicate with it from all your computers.

 To make this happen, navigate to the wifi page and you should see the esp-link scan for available networks.
-If nothing happens verify that it is in AP+STA mode and not in AP-only mode (I need to fix this).

 You should then see a list of detected networks on the web page and you can select yours.
-Enter a password if your network is secure (recommended...) and hit the connect button.
+Enter a password if your network is secure (highly recommended...) and hit the connect button.

-You should now see that the esp-link has connected to your network and it should show you its IP address. _Write it down_ (due to a bug you won't see it anymore after this) and then follow the provided link (you will have to switch your laptop, phone, or tablet back to your network before you can actually connect).
+You should now see that the esp-link has connected to your network and it should show you its IP address. _Write it down_.
+You will then have to switch your laptop, phone, or tablet back to your network and then you can connect to the esp-link's IP address or, depending on your network's DHCP/DNS config you may be able to go to http://esp-link.local

 At this point the esp-link will have switched to STA mode and be just a station on your wifi network.
 These settings are stored in flash and thereby remembered through resets and power cycles.
 They are also remembered when you flash new firmware.
-Only flashing `blank.bin` as indicated above will reset the wifi settings.
+Only flashing `blank.bin` via the serial port as indicated above will reset the wifi settings.

 There is a fail-safe, which is that after a reset or a configuration change, if the esp-link cannot connect to your network it will revert back to AP+STA mode after 15 seconds and thus